MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/spb/run-mitt-tests-for-an-i2c-controller-.md

     :::image type="content" source="images/i2cheader.png" alt-text="Picture of the MITT I2C header.":::

 2. Use the jumper on to the I<sup>2</sup>C header (above **JB1**) to select the correct I<sup>2</sup>C voltage between 3.3V and 1.8V.
-In this image 1.8V is selected.
+In this image, 1.8V is selected.
 3. Connect SCL, SDA, and GND pins on the adapter board to the exposed SCL, SDA, and GND lines on the system under test.

     :::image type="content" source="images/i2c-power.png" alt-text="Picure of the I2C adapter.":::

 4. Use the jumper on the I2C adapter board to select the correct I2C voltage between 3.3V and 1.8V.
-In this image the 1.8V is selected.
+In this image, the 1.8V is selected.
 5. On the MITT board, set switch **SW0** to the high position.
 This position enables the default mode for I<sup>2</sup>C when the MITT is powered.

     :::image type="content" source="images/sw0.png" alt-text="Picture of SW0 on the MITT board.":::

 6. Use the **RESET** button to power cycle the MITT board.
 If the wire connections to the I<sup>2</sup>C controller are correct, **LD7** (SDA indicator) and **LD6** (SCL indicator) turn on.
-If either LED does not turn on, there is a wiring issue because either SDA or, SCL, or both are pulled low.
+If either LED doesn't turn on, there's a wiring issue because either SDA or, SCL, or both are pulled low.

 ## Test driver and ACPI configuration